-Most optometrists bulk bill, which means that you do not have to pay for your eye test.
-There will be a cost for glasses if you need them, but if you have private health insurance then the cost of glasses is less.
-Optometrists can be found:
+Many optometrists bulk bill, which means the Australian Government will pay for your eye test.
+There will be a cost for glasses if you need them.
+If you have private health insurance, the frame and glass prescription can be cheaper.